cmstroscio/angularjs-user-data-table/README.md

 This project is based on the angular-seed repo for quickly spinning up Angular apps.

-To install dependencies,  run 'npm-start'.
+To install dependencies,  run 'npm install'.
-To start a local server run npm start.
+To start a local server run 'npm start'

 For more info on angular-seed, see below: